Interview Preparation Guide

 EVALUATING JOB OFFERS & NEGOTIATING SALARY

-This site maintained by NACE discusses the 7 most important factors you should consider before making your final decision: Job Content, Your Boss, Salary & Benefits, Your Co-Workers, Typical Work Week, Location, and Organizational Flexibility.
+NACE discusses the 7 most important factors you should consider before making your final decision: Job Content, Your Boss, Salary & Benefits, Your Co-Workers, Typical Work Week, Location, and Organizational Flexibility.
 Also listed are additional factors to consider and 3 job offer options are explained.
-Page 2 of this site has 5 steps to use when negotiating salary and information about considering fringe benefits.
+This resource has 5 steps to use when negotiating salary and information about considering fringe benefits.